l2silver/two-way-rest/README.md

 These functions are wrapped in bluebird's Promise.Method, so they accept promises.

-They take a single parameter, args, which is an immutable Map object (from immutableJS), and must return an args with the same properties.
+They take a single parameter, args, which is an immutable Map object (from immutableJS), and must return an args Map with the same properties.

 The args Map:
 reducer: <string> name of reducer
 tree: <List:Immutable> frontend/backend location of instance